scunning1975/UT-Causal-Inference/README.md

 <b>About</b>

-While causal inference is a design and model based approach to estimating causal effects, it ultimately uses large data sources, computers and programming languages to do that estimation.
-Thus while you can teach causal inference as separate from empirical workflow, you shouldn't.
+While the field of causal inference is a design and model based approach to estimating causal effects, in practice a worker attempting to estimate causal effects will be working with data, sometimes very large data, using their personal computer, often cloud-based storage, directories where things are stored and scripting files implementing tasks (including but not exclusively estimation itself) in some chosen programming languages.
+Thus while you can teach theories about causal inference as distinct from empirical workflow, students should be trained in both as you cannot in practice have one and not the other.
 Here I discuss my own personal beliefs about empirical workflow, going through such things as missingness in data, hierarchy of directories, version control and more.
-We will discuss these things.

 <b>Slides</b>